nephelaiio/ansible-role-k8s/README.md

 * OLM (Manifest deployment)
 * LongHorn (Regular Helm deployment)
 * AWX Operator (ArgoCD Helm deployment)
+* Strimzi (OLM deployment)
+* Zalando Postgres Operator (Helm deployment)
 * Grafana (TODO)
-* Strimzi (TODO)
 * ExternalDNS (TODO)
 * Kyverno (TODO)
-* Zalando Postgres Operator (TODO)

 Role includes a cluster verifier that can be activated by setting `k8s_verify: true` that performs the following checks:
-* All pods are in OK status
+* All pods are successful
 * All helm deployments are successful
-* All certificates are in OK status
+* All certificates deployments are successful
 * All ingresses haven been assigned external ips
+* All ingresses haven been assigned a valid certificate
 * All ingresses respond with HTTP 200
-* All volumes are in OK status
+* All volumes deployments are successful
+* All ArgoCD applications are successful
-* All ArgoCD deployments are in OK status
+* All OLM operator deployments are successful
+* All Zalando instances are deployed

 ## Role Variables